nabilridhwan/ProjectINCAuthenticationTest/README.md

     -   `PORT`: The port that the server will run on (by default, if omitted, is 3000).
 3. Run the server using `node index.js`.

+> Read more about "Registering account on behalf of a user" [here](./docs/RegisterAccount).

 ## Note - Users Simulation

 Since we do not have a database to query, we simulate the users using 2 files.